Nikolaos-Gkionis/nikolaos-ixd/docs/histories.md

 order: 1
 title: Design histories
 includeInBreadcrumbs: true
 description: Several design histories that I have been a contributor or completely implemented.
-Design histories are smaller than case Histories that provide a snapshot on a smaller part of a full service.
+Design histories are smaller than case studies that provide a snapshot on a smaller part of a full service.
 eleventyNavigation:
   key: Histories
 paginationHeading: Design Histories